 The empirical data has been obtained in a London School of Economics, McKinsey & Company and Stanford University joint project.
 The author of the book was part of a team of 35 international MBA, Ph.D students and professionals from top business schools around the world and conducted around 201 management interviews himself back in the year 2006.

-The full book The Impact of Management Practices and Organizational Structure on Firm Performance: A Cross Country Empirical Analysis 2nd edition is available online and offline at Amazon and directly at the Publisher GRIN Publishing / Open Publishing GmbH.
+The full book The Impact of Management Practices and Organizational Structure on Firm Performance: A Cross Country Empirical Analysis 2nd edition is available online at Amazon and directly at the Publisher GRIN Publishing / Open Publishing GmbH.
 You are welcome to buy the book!